On this page:

 SHOW -- display all variables; if angle mode is set to degrees, this will be displayed.

-SHOW $var1 $var2 ... -- display these variables (can include loop index I and loop timer TIME).
+SHOW $var1 $var2 ... -- display these variables (the list can include loop index I and loop timer TIME).

 @ude = ... -- assign content to user-defined element (create user defined element if it doesn't exist).